Shagshag/prestashop-documentation/TreeToolbarSearchCore.md

 * Visibility: **public**
 * This method is defined by [ITreeToolbarButtonCore](ITreeToolbarButtonCore)
-* This method is defined in classes\tree\TreeToolbarSearch.php line 31
+* This method is defined in [classes/tree/TreeToolbarSearch.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearch.php#31)

 #### Arguments